gamedesigner707/CountingBot/README.md

    -When a count is successful then the bot reacts to your message with a green check mark.
 When a count is unsuccessful then the bot reacts to your message with an "X" and a game over message; someone then must start counting again from 1.

    -The bot ignores any message that isn't strictly an integer.

+Technical Info:
+-Coded in python and hosted on replit.com -keep_alive.py is used to keep the bot alive for extended periods of time